DataDog/go-libddwaf/README.md

 When passing Go values to the WAF, it is necessary to make sure that memory remains valid and does not move until the WAF no longer has any pointers to it.
 We do this by using a `runtime.Pinner`.
-Persistent address data is added to a `Context`-associated `runtime.Pinner`; while ephemeral address data is managed by a transient `runtime.Pinner` that only exists for the duration of the call.
+Data passed to a root `Context` is added to a `Context`-associated `runtime.Pinner`; while data passed to a `SubContext` (for ephemeral evaluation) is managed by a transient `runtime.Pinner` that only exists for the duration of the call.

 ### Typical call to Run()